TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

   \lambda_2 = -1,\,\vect{v}_2 = \begin{bmatrix} 1 \\ 1\end{bmatrix}.
 $$

-The eigenvectors are orthogonal, as they should, for a symmetric matrix, and we see that $A$ can be orthogonally diagonalized as
+The eigenvectors are orthogonal, as they should, for a symmetric matrix.
+We see that $A$ can be orthogonally diagonalized as

 $$